momope311/agenda19/README.md

 # Web Development

 Welcome to the **Web Development** project!
 This is a brief overview of the key areas of focus in this project.
+Task: Development of a website in the form of a blog/magazine or the creation of a complete CMS project.
+It depends on time, resources...
 ## Table of Contents
 1. [Technologies](#technologies)
 2. [Features](#features)